lea10k/Exam-project/README.md

 - Unity (specify version, e.g., 2021.3 or later)
 - Git LFS extention

-## How to Execute the Built File on MacOS
+## How to Execute the Built File on MacOS that was created on Windows

 > **Note:** The built file for Mac cannot be compressed as a ZIP file.
 If you do, the game will no longer be executable.
 Therefor, a TAR file is the best solution.